Generative AI Implementation in Legacy Systems

 This ensures enterprise AI transformation sticks.

-Proving AI’s Worth With Metrics
+Proving Generative AI’s Implementation Worth with Metrics for Legacy Applications

 AI ROI keeps the C-suite happy.
 I’ve helped U.S. clients like a Miami hotel chain quantify AI’s impact.